ronalfy/reorder-posts/readme.txt

 * Initial plugin release

 == Upgrade Notice ==

+= 2.4.1 =
+Added query to reorder posts for an example.
+Option to turn off query output.

 = 2.4.0 =
 Major CSS overhaul inspired by the Nested Pages plugin and the plugin is now mobile friendly.